-Result 2: By the end of its execution, the Joint Programme will have contributed to the articulation of training policies for decent work in the care sector, aimed at reducing the informal economy and all forms of discrimination and the eradication of child work, strengthening the competencies of early childhood care and
+Result 2: By the end of its execution, the Joint Programme will have contributed to the articulation of training policies for decent work in the care sector, aimed at reducing the informal economy and all forms of discrimination and the eradication of child work, strengthening the competencies of early childhood care and education workers, and the parenting skills of the families, from a rights perspective and with a gender approach.

-Estimated rate of completion as of 31 Dec 2021: 95%
+Estimated rate of completion as of 28 February 2022: 100%

 Result 3: By the end of its execution, the Joint Programme will have contributed to the design of innovative tools proposals, the construction of statistical evidence, and the elaboration of specific studies aimed at improving the quantity and quality of public information available to enhance the access to care services and to design and implement early childhood public policies.

-Estimated rate of completion as of 31 Dec 2021: 95%
+Estimated rate of completion as of 28 February 2022: 100%